-The Academy of Home Education (AHE) is a service organization for high-school-aged home schoolers and their parents.
-The services include maintaining permanent student records, formal transcripts, a diploma validating their secondary studies, fine arts programs, a junior class trip, and commencement events.
-For information please contact AHE at 1-877-252-4348.
+The Academy of Home Education (AHE) is a service organization for home schooling families.
+The services are available for grades one through twelve and include maintaining permanent student records, annual achievement testing, formal transcripts, a high-school diploma validating their secondary studies, high school fine arts programs, a junior class trip, and commencement events.
+For information please call 800.845.5731.